-Dr. Christian Engelmann is an Senior R&D Staff Scientist in the Computer Science Research Group at Oak Ridge National Laboratory, which is the US Department of Energy’s (DOE) largest multiprogram science and technology laboratory with an annual budget of $1.4 billion.
-He has 17 years experience in software research and development for extreme-scale high-performance computing (HPC) systems with a strong funding and publication record.
+Dr. Christian Engelmann is a Senior Scientist and the Intelligent Systems and Facilities Group Leader at Oak Ridge National Laboratory, which is the US Department of Energy’s (DOE) largest multiprogram science and technology laboratory with an annual budget of $2.2 billion.
+He has more than 20 years experience in software research and development for extreme-scale high-performance computing (HPC) systems with a strong funding and publication record.
 In collaboration with other laboratories and universities, Dr. Engelmann’s research solves computer science challenges in HPC software, such as scalability, dependability, energy efficiency, and portability.

-Dr. Engelmann earned a M.Sc. in Computer Systems Engineering from the University of Applied Sciences Berlin, Germany, in 2001, a M.Sc. in Computer Science from the University of Reading, UK, also in 2001 as part of a double diploma, and a Ph.D. in Computer Science from the University of Reading in 2008.
-He is a Senior Member of the Association for Computing Machinery (ACM) and a Member of the Institute of Electrical and Electronics Engineers (IEEE), the Society for Industrial and Applied Mathematics (SIAM), and the Advanced Computing Systems Association (USENIX).
+Dr. Engelmann earned a Dipl.-Ing.
+(FH), a German engineering degree and M.Sc. equivalent, in Computer Systems Engineering from the University of Applied Sciences Berlin, Germany, in 2001, a M.Sc. in Computer Science from the University of Reading, UK, also in 2001 as a conjoint degree, and a Ph.D. in Computer Science from the University of Reading in 2008.
+He is a Senior Member of the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE).
+He is also a Member of the Society for Industrial and Applied Mathematics (SIAM) and the Advanced Computing Systems Association (USENIX).

 Last Updated: January 11, 2021 - 9:16 am